axe/axe-design/components/DebuggingUtilities.md

 and different levels of verbosity.
 Message spamming is prevented by simply keeping track of the number of occurrences while the message is displayed.
 Commands are sent to the console and when a match is found it is executed.
+Commands are useful for changing game state live, or printing out game state.

 #### ConsoleMessage
 - message: string